julienMichaud/ns-scheduler/README.md

 #### The watcher

-The watcher function is charged to check every 30 seconds (TODO: make it possible to change the value) all the namespaces.
+The watcher function is charged to check every 30 seconds (can be changed) all the namespaces.
 When it found namespace that have the `ns-scheduler: true` annotation, it sends it to the suspender.

 #### The suspender